Greenheart/talks/2021-09-11-hackforfuture-co-creation/slides.md

 <div class="absolute bottom-10 filter drop-shadow-xl text-white bg-black bg-opacity-50 p-4">
   <h1>Let's co-create a sustainable future!</h1>
-  <p>A workshop about exporing our visions for the future - and how we can create it together.</p>
+  <p>Explore our visions for the future - and how we can create them together.</p>
 </div>

 ---